 - Government guidance can be found here. - The NSPCC whistleblowing helpline is available for adults who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 lines are available from 8:00am to 8:00pm, Monday to Friday, or email: help@nspcc.org.uk online safety within which there is filtering and monitoring) and their job description explicitly reflects this.
+Staff can call: 0800 028 0285 lines are available from 8:00am to 8:00pm, Monday to Friday, or email: help@nspcc.org.uk leadership team.
+The DSL takes the lead responsibility for safeguarding and child protection in the school (including online safety within which there is filtering and monitoring) and their job description explicitly reflects this.